LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/hurst-to-be-told.md

 that doesn't love hard,

-that is not insane
+that is not insane,

-only for you.
+insane for your lost.

 &nbsp;